AdobeDocs/experience-manager-65.en/help/sites-administering/asynchronous-jobs.md

 * Moving pages
 * Rolling out Live Copies

-Asynchronous processing involves enqueuing multiple jobs and running them in a serial manner subject to the availability of system resources.

 You can view the status of asynchronous jobs from the **[!UICONTROL Async Job Status]** dashboard at **Global Navigation** -&gt; **Tools** -&gt; **Operations** -&gt; **Jobs**.

 >[!NOTE]
 >
 >By default, asynchronous jobs run in parallel.
 If *`n`* is the number of CPU cores, *`n/2`* jobs can run in parallel, by default.
-To use custom settings for the job queue, modify the **[!UICONTROL Async Operation Default Queue Config]** and the A**sync Operation Page Move and Rollout Config** from the web console.
+To use custom settings for the job queue, modify the **[!UICONTROL Async Operation Default Queue Config]** and the **Async Operation Page Move and Rollout Config** from the web console.
 >
 >For more information, see [queue configurations](https://sling.apache.org/documentation/bundles/apache-sling-eventing-and-job-handling.html#queue-configurations).

 ## Monitor the Status of Asynchronous Operations {#monitor-the-status-of-asynchronous-operations}

-Whenever AEM processes an operation asynchronously, you receive a notification in your inbox and through email (if enabled).
+Whenever AEM processes an operation asynchronously, you receive a notification in your [inbox](/help/sites-authoring/inbox.md) and via email (if enabled).

 To view the status of the asynchronous operations in detail, navigate to the **[!UICONTROL Async Job Status]** page.